-Hydronics refers to the use of water as a heat transfer medium in heating and cooling systems.
-Heating water can be energy intensive and expensive processes, but not so when you utilise solar thermal energy provide free by the sun!
+Solar Hydronics uses water as a heat transfer medium in heating and cooling systems.
+Heating water can be an energy-intensive and expensive process.
+But not so when you utilise solar thermal energy the sun provides!

-Also known as solar thermal, solar hydronic technology can also take the concept of solar hot water a step further – instead of just heating your water, it can also heat your home and be used in other commercial and industrial applications where large volumes of instant hot water are required.
+Also known as solar thermal, solar hydronic technology can take the concept of solar hot water a step further.
+Instead of just heating your water, it can also heat your home and be used in other commercial and industrial applications where large volumes of instant hot water are required.

 Residential solar thermal systems

-Steaming hot showers and toasty warm rooms in winter – making solar hot water even more useful!
+Steaming hot showers and toasty warm rooms in winter – making solar hot water even more helpful!
 Learn more about solar hydronics for your home.